adam8325/ReactAssemblyGame/README.md

 # Assembly: Endgame

+**Assembly: Endgame** is a word-guessing game where players attempt to guess a word within a limited number of attempts in order to escape assembly.
+Made through Scrimbas React-course

 ## Technologies Used 🛠️

 - **React**: For building the user interface with components and managing state using hooks like `useState`.